A1ex-21/My_Portfolio/How_does_a_bike-share_navigate_speedy_success.md

 There are a few problems we will need to fix:

-*(1): In the "member_casual" column, there are two names for members ("member" and "Subscriber") and two names for casual riders ("Customer" and "casual").
+1. In the "member_casual" column, there are two names for members ("member" and "Subscriber") and two names for casual riders ("Customer" and "casual").
 We will need to consolidate that from four to two labels.

-*(2): The data can only be aggregated at the ride-level, which is too granular.
+ 2. The data can only be aggregated at the ride-level, which is too granular.
 We will want to add some additional columns of data such as day, month, year.
 That provide additional opportunities to aggregate the data

-*(3): We will want to add a calculated field for length of ride since the 2020q1 data did not have the tripduration column.
+ 3. We will want to add a calculated field for length of ride since the 2020q1 data did not have the tripduration column.
 We will add "ride_length" to the entire data frame for consistency.

-*(4): There are some rides where tripduration shows up as a negative, including several hundred rides where Divvy took bikes out of circulation for Quality Control reasons.
+4. There are some rides where tripduration shows up as a negative, including several hundred rides where Divvy took bikes out of circulation for Quality Control reasons.
 We will want to delete these rides

-###Doing problem (1)
+### Doing problem (1)

 In the "member_casual" column, replace "Subscriber" with "member" and "Customer" with "casual" Before 2020, Divvy used different labels for these two types of riders, we will want to make our data frame consistent with their current nomenclature